 Compliant Access to Clinical Data

-The process to get clinical data varies depending on the intent of the project and on the specifics of the data being requested.
-In all cases where the intent is to use the data for research purposes, HIPAA applies.
+The process of obtaining clinical data varies depending on the intent of the project and on the specifics of the data being requested.
+HIPAA regulations apply whenever the intent is to use data for research purposes.

-If you will be working with PHI you must have an IRB protocol and a Data Privacy Attestation.
+If you are working with PHI, you must submit an IRB protocol and a Data Privacy Attestation.

-If you are not working with PHI, you may qualify for a determination of non-human subjects.
+If you are not working with PHI, you will only need to submit a Data Privacy Attestation.

-If you plan to use the data only for educational purposes, you can follow our simplified process for obtaining clinical data for educational purposes.
+If you plan to use the data for educational purposes only, you can follow our simplified process for obtaining clinical data for educational purposes.

 Clinical Operations and Quality Improvement